hpc/mpifileutils/doc/rst/build.rst

 -------------------------------------------

 To build with DAOS support, first install the dependenies as mentioned above, and make sure DAOS is installed.
-If CART and DAOS are installed under a standard system path then specifying the CART and DAOS paths is unnecessary.
+If DAOS is installed under a standard system path then specifying the DAOS path is unnecessary.

 .. code-block:: Bash